Some Results on the Additivity and Multiplication Order Preserving Properties of Stochastic Orders: Preliminaries

 We conclude this section with a remark on the independency of involved random variables:

-\begin{rema} Considering any pair of real numbers $x_0,y_0$ as fixed random variables $X=x_0$ and $Y=y_0$, it is trivial that any fixed random variable $Z=z_0$ is independent from each of them.
-Hence, in the next two sections we may assume the given random variables $Z$ is independent from $X$ and $Y$. \end{rema}
+\begin{rema} Considering any pair of real numbers $x_0,y_0$ as constant random variables $X=x_0$ and $Y=y_0$, it is trivial that any constant random variable $Z=z_0$ is independent from each of them.
+Hence, it is natural to maintain this independency assumption for inferential results for the case of non-constant random variables. \end{rema}